Controversial ‘Brady Bunch’ Episode Wasn’t The First Classic Sitcom To Make Light Of The Measles

 Maureen McCormick told NPR she was not happy to be used as an example in the anti-vax video that has been widely circulating online.
 Not only does the now 62-year-old actress support vaccines and had her own daughter vaccinated, but she recalls her real-life experience with the measles was “not a fun thing” as the illness spread through her childhood home.

 The Brady Bunch measles episode is a memorable one not just due to the smiling six-pack of measles patients but also for its guest stars: Dennis the Menace dad Herbert Anderson and a pre-Happy Days Marion Ross.
-Indeed. in the episode, Mike and Carol Brady’s biggest problem is choosing between a male and a female pediatrician, not the fact that all six kids of their kids have a serious infectious disease.
+Indeed, in the episode, Mike and Carol Brady’s biggest problem is choosing between a male and a female pediatrician, not the fact that all six of their kids have a serious infectious disease.

 'The Brady Bunch' Episode Used to Downplay Measles by Anti-Vaxxers Irks Maureen McCormick https://t.co/7lJty9Jcj1 pic.twitter.com/IXD1HhsXxW